Creates a choropleth map from an `sf` object, typically produced

 - mode

-- n
+).- n

-number of clusters (default is 7)
+Integer; number of clusters.
+Default is

-- legend_title
+.- legend_title

 - palette

-palette name or a vector of colors.
+A palette name or vector of colors.
 See

 tmaptools::palette_explorer()